khangesh9420/Azure_Devops_Pipeline_with_Sonarqube_Analysis/README.md

 ### Output

-After each release the continuous deployment is happened Using Azure App services where the application is host by the name of "Host-Application"
+After each release the continuous deployment is happened Using Azure App services where the application will host by the name of "Host-Application"

 By clicking the link you can check the output of the Application